Acefrrag/DNN/README.md

 # Simple Reconfigurable DNN

-This github repository consists in a VHDL architecture of a fully-connected feed forward deep neural network.
+This github repository consists in a VHDL architecture of a reconfigurable fully-connected feed forward deep neural network.

+## Motivation

-The aim of the development of such architecture is the integration of NORM to enable the prototyping of hardware-based intermittent inference.
+The aim of the development of such architecture is the integration with NORM to enable the prototyping of hardware-based intermittent inference.

 ## Repository Content